In this useful overview, we will explain how to understand the results of your Local Search Grid report.

 In each tab, you can see how well you’re ranking for that keyword in your chosen geographical area.

-For example, for the keyword ‘iPad’ this business is ranking first in every single grid point.
+For example, for the keyword ‘family lawyer’ this business is ranking first in every single grid point.

-But they aren’t ranking as well for the keyword ‘electronic store’.
+But they aren’t ranking as well for the keyword ‘best lawyer’.
 So this is where they’d need to put their efforts.

 In each keywords tab, we can see a timeline.
 Each time the report is run another data point is added creating a visual representation of performance over time.